 The most primitive toilet we had to experience was a wooden shed at Chele La Pass (almost 4,000m above sea level).
 Inside, there’s a small rectangular hole for you to squat over and aim into, then scoop & pour sand-dust into it.
 There’s no tap to wash hands, lol.
 It wasn’t that bad, actually.
 Just bring something to cover your nose (and have a quick glance before squatting, in case of unwelcome things like snakes?!?
 I don’t know!)

 Another au naturel toilet worth mentioning was at the checkpoint while driving to Punakha from Thimphu – in the bushes out in the open.
-Men can pee turning away from the roadside, while ladies will go up a little slope, away from being seen.
+Men can pee turning away from the road, while ladies will go up a little slope, away from being seen.
 I didn’t have to go, thankfully.
 There was a cow staring though, hahaha!

 Is there WIFI?
 How’s the internet speed and mobile data?